General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Applications

-These technical shortcomings are reinforced by the model's sensitivity to prompt formulation.
-As demonstrated by \textcite{Yan2020auto} and \textcite{alampara2024probing}, minor changes in wording or structure can lead to significantly different outputs, highlighting a lack of robustness in prompt-based control.
+These technical shortcomings are further amplified by sensitivity to prompt formulation.
+As demonstrated by \textcite{Yan2020auto} and \textcite{alampara2024probing}, even minor changes in wording or structure can lead to drastically different results, highlighting a lack of robustness in prompt-based control.

-Together, these findings suggest that while foundation models can generalize across diverse data formats and analysis types, their current performance is not yet sufficient for fully autonomous use in scientific analysis settings.
-Robust prompting strategies, post-generation validation, and human oversight remain essential components in practice.
+In practice, this means that robust prompting strategies, systematic validation, and human oversight remain essential components of any current deployment.